jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

     (iii) sections FB 11 and FB 12 of the Income Tax Act 2007.
 (2) In this section, income-tested benefit, veteran's pension, New Zealand superannuation, living alone payment, and schedular payment have the same meanings as in section YA 1 of the Income Tax Act 2007.

-### 12 Earnings as an employee: Work Account levy payable under section 168 and Residual Claims levy payable under section 193
+### 12 Earnings as an employee: Work Account levy payable under section 168
-For the purpose of calculating the Work Account levy payable under section 168 and the Residual Claims levy payable under section 193, earnings as an employee does not include any payment of—
+For the purpose of calculating the Work Account levy payable under section 168, earnings as an employee does not include any payment of—
   (a) first week compensation; or
   (b) weekly compensation.